joanna-jaeeun/Emotion-Diary-Analysis-NLP-LLM/README.md

 the segmentation of customers into distinct groups using the K-means clustering algorithm.
 This segmentation will allow us to understand the distinct profiles and preferences of different customer groups.

-## Project Files / Repository Contents
+## Repository Contents
 - **data** :
-  - `raw/transaction.csv`, `raw/articles.csv` : original data
+  - `Handwriting.pdf`: Example of original handwritten diary data
-  - `merged_df.csv` : merged dataset from the original files
-  - `customer_data.csv`: newly generated customer data with 14 main columns
+  - `Diary.csv` : Sample of dataframe containing 250 diary entries
 - **notebook**
-  - `Segmentation & recommendation.ipynb` : analysis and modeling
+  - `Sentiment_Analysis.ipynb` : Notebook for analysis and modeling
-- **assets** : Visualisations, such as `Radar chart.png` and `histogram chart.png` after k-means clustering.
+- **assets** :

 ## Strategies flow